Sigmmma/c20/src/content/h2/tools/h2a-ek/h2c-tool/readme.md

 tool fix-tags count-scripts
 ```

 * action - What action to take.
-Type something invalid like "a" to see a full list of options.
+Type something invalid like "help" to see a full list of options.

+Most commands will not do anything but a few might be useful if you have a very specific issue.

 # FP model animations
 Import animation source files as a first person animation.
 Use this if you're making FP weapon animations.